Lifespan: 14xx to 15xx

 Titles: Assistant Director of the Bureau of Military Storehouses; Governor of Ise

-Bakufu: Muromachi (deputy military governors of the four upper districts of Owari)
+Bakufu: Muromachi (deputy military governor of the four upper districts of Owari)

 Clan: Iwakura-Oda (Ise-no-kami branch)